March 17, 2020

 In any B2B/SaaS organisation, sales teams and marketing teams should be closely aligned, with the common aim of bringing high-quality leads into the funnel.
 Sales and marketing should get together and set out their objectives.

 Alignment means that they should also agree on a sales strategy, on the definitions of a lead and anything else that gets them working better together.
-It will stop the two teams duplicating work and treading on each other’s toes.
+It will stop the two teams from duplicating work and treading on each other’s toes.

 These stats prove how powerful sales and marketing alignment can be: